sjsu-library/unionist/_items/unionist--text-0052.md

 articleType:
 volume: '1'
 issue: '2'
-transcription: |-
-  <em>Black Laws.—</em>
-  The Charleston Mercury says, that South Carolina has a law identical with that recently passed in Connecticut, relating to instructing colored children, and censures the authorities for its non-execution.
-It seems, therefore, that the law savors too much of barbarism, to be enforced, even in the slave holding State of South Carolina.”
+transcription: "<em>Black Laws.—</em> The Charleston Mercury says, that South Carolina has a law identical with that recently passed in Connecticut, relating to instructing colored children, and censures the authorities for its non-execution.
+It seems, therefore, that the law savors too much of barbarism, to be enforced, even in the slave holding State of South Carolina.” <em>N.E.
+Review</em>"
-  <em>N.E.
-Review</em>
 scholarlyNotes:
 commentary: The New England Review was another project in which John Greenleaf Whittier had an editorial presence.